Deaf Toros 4-Peat!

 Toros Turn Back Mississippi to Capture 4th Straight SWBAD Championship, 78-70

-March 16, 2009 by Woods
+March 16, 2009

 The boys for Mississippi reached the finals once again facing every possible challenge this weekend.
 First they fought a testy East Memphis team who refused to go away but prevailed using a 44 point performance by Thurston Williamson, the all time leading scorer in SWAAD/SWBAD history.
 Then they squeaked past a talented DFW-Texasboyz, 77-74, in a game that went down to the wire.
 Next up were the Deaf Toros of Austin.